barryclark/barryclark.co-jekyll-theme/about.md

 [**Get Hired as a Web Developer**]({{ site.baseurl }}/newsletter)
 That's this blog aiming to help you get hired as a web developer.
 You can sign up to my newsletter below.

+## 6 Random Facts About Me

+1. I'm originally from Edinburgh, Scotland.
+2. I keep a running list of [things I want to do before I die]({{ site.baseurl }}/bucket-list).
+3. I used to be a Professional Poker Player and once turned a single $10 deposit into $100,000.
+4. I occasionally write for [Smashing Magazine](http://www.smashingmagazine.com).
+5. I designed and programmed a number of the gunfights and car chases in the world record breaking video-game, Grand Theft Auto 4.
+6. I organize [Tech For Good NYC Meetup](http://www.meetup.com/Tech-For-Good-NYC/)—come join!